 The perfect Middle Eastern Roasted Chicken is as easy as:

 - Buy a chicken—I usually use a 3-4lb bird.

 - Clean your bird.
 Remove any leftover bits in the cavity.

-- Brine it overnight⏤You’ll just need three simple ingredients.
+- Brine it⏤You’ll just need three simple ingredients.

 - Season the chicken.
 My Middle Eastern Marinade takes a basic bird to new levels in taste satisfaction.